Shibaura Machine brings full range of SCARA and 6-axis robots to Automatica 2025

 The companies will showcase their comprehensive range of SCARA and 6-axis robots alongside the innovative Infinifeed advanced feeding solution.
 The event will take place at Messe München, Munich, Germany, from 24 to 27 June, with Shibaura Machine exhibiting at Hall B5, Stand 406.

-At the event, TM Robotics will be showcasing the THE400 and THE600 SCARA robot models in a live, high-speed part-handling operation, demonstrating the precision and throughput capabilities of
+At the event, TM Robotics will be showcasing the THE400 and THE600 SCARA robot models in a live, high-speed part-handling operation, demonstrating the precision and throughput capabilities of the series.

 These models are part of a growing portfolio of SCARA solutions designed for assembly, inspection and packaging tasks in compact environments.